portfolio-performance/portfolio-help/docs/en/concepts/performance/time-weighted.md

         - HP2: cash inflow of 20: `[136.5/(110+20)]-1=5%`.
         - HP3: cash outflow of -30: `[117.15/(136.5-30)]-1`.

-        Please note that the formula for the cash outflow is a slightly different than the one given in Equation 2 (see ... for an explanation).
+        Please note that the formula for the cash outflow is slightly different than the one given in Equation 2 (see [TTWROR at security level](./time-weighted.md#ttwror-at-security-level) for an explanation).

 ## Implementation in PP